 Common lower back problems that cause pain in segment L3-L4 include disc herniation, degenerative disc disease, spondylolisthesis, osteoarthritis, stenosis.

 Sciatica from L5 nerve root If the L4-L5 segment is affected, the patient may have weakness in extension of the big toe and potentially in the ankle called foot drop.

 Foot drop, or drop foot as it may also be called, refers to a weakening of the muscles that flex the ankle and toes.
 This causes the individual to drag the front of the foot while walking.
 They compensate for this scuffle by bending the knee to lift the foot higher than usual.

 A quick way to test for foot drop is to try to walk on your heels.
-If this proves difficult, foot drop may be present.
+If this proves difficult, a foot drop may be present.

 While foot drop is a neuromuscular disorder (affects the nerves and muscles), it is not actually a disease in itself.
 It is a symptom of some other medical problem, possibly in the low back.
 The possibility that foot drop could result from a condition in the low back may be overlooked.
 However, it is important to properly evaluate in order to address appropriate foot drop treatment.

 Foot drop can produce many difficulties, including the inability to: